dtekcth/data101/src/workshop.md

 >    default.
 > 4. Git writes down who makes each commit, and thus needs a name for you.
 You
 >    can of course lie about it, Git won't know any better.
 > 5. In the same spirit as your name, Git needs an email for you.
+You can
+>    choose any email, but since you are likely to use Git even after you
+>    graduate, we would recommend using your personal email.

 ### 2.3.
 Creating a GitHub account
 The most popular Git remote is GitHub, and you should learn to be comfortable using it.
 Start by opening [https://github.com/signup](https://github.com/signup) to create your account if you don't already have one.
-You may choose to use whatever email address you want, but since you will likely need a GitHub account even after your studies, you should consider using your personal email.
+You should use your own personal email to be able to access your account later, and try to use the same email as you have configured with Git since it will be just a little nicer on GitHub.

 ### 2.4.
 Setting up SSH
+> [Note]
+> You do not need to know how SSH works, save for the fact that
+> private keys must be kept private, but should you want to learn
+> more you can read that [here](further_reading/ssh.html).

 Open your terminal in VS Code and run `ssh-keygen`.
 You can accept all the default values by pressing !kbd[Enter] when it asks for your input.
+Leave the password empty, also by pressing !kbd[Enter].

 The program has now generated two files, `~/.ssh/id_ed25519` and `~/.ssh/id_ed25519.pub`.
 Remember, `~/.ssh/id_ed25519` is your private key and